 How should businesses measure the benefits they hope to realise from project investment?
-This was the question under discussion at a dinner hosted by PA’s Project Management Practice.

 Project benefits can extend far beyond the cost savings or productivity gains identified in a typical business case.
 On IT projects, for example, benefits could include improving decision making, underpinning the brand or increasing agility.
 Businesses also need to consider the implications of not making an investment.

 If individuals have a vested interest in ensuring a project is delivered, who will take an objective view on whether a project should continue even when external changes mean benefits will no longer be realised or be relevant.
 Separating metrics for project delivery and benefits’ realisation can help bring clarity and impartiality to these decisions.

 Stay informed, get ahead, with our latest innovation insights

 How can we ensure that an individual’s passion for a project doesn’t distort the business case?
 Should we aim to eliminate emotion completely so that the case is made dispassionately?
 Or should we value emotion as something that stems from a deeply felt sense of what needs to be done to protect and nurture the business?
 Bringing together several voices, rather than listening to one passionate individual, is essential to strike the right balance in decision making.